nextauthjs/next-auth/docs/docs/getting-started/client.md

 #### Base path

-If for some reason you're using a custom path, and your application entry point is not the root of the domain "/" but something else, for example "/my-app/" you can use the `basePath` prop to make NextAuth.js aware of that so that all redirects and session handling work as expected.
+If you are using a custom base path, and your application entry point is not at the root of the domain "/" but something else, for example "/my-app/" you can use the `basePath` prop to make NextAuth.js aware of that so that all redirects and session handling work as expected.

 #### Refetch interval